Isabel Díaz Ayuso: COVID-19 pandemic

+2021 snap election

-On 10 March 2021, following an announcement by the Spanish Socialist Workers' Party (PSOE) and Citizens (Cs) to bring down the People's Party-led government in the Region of Murcia, she announced the breakup of her alliance with Cs in her own region and called a snap election in the Community of Madrid scheduled for 4 May.
-However, both the PSOE and Más Madrid preventively filled motions of no confidence in an attempt to thwart Ayuso's move.
+On 10 March 2021, following an announcement by the Spanish Socialist Workers' Party (PSOE) and Citizens (Cs) to bring down the People's Party-led government in the Region of Murcia, Díaz Ayuso announced the breakup of her alliance with Cs in her own region and called a snap election in the Community of Madrid scheduled for 4 May.
+However, both the PSOE and Más Madrid preventively filed motions of no confidence in an attempt to thwart Díaz Ayuso's move.

-She approves tax reform in April 2021 to lower the estate and gift tax.
+She approved tax reform in April 2021 to lower the estate and gift tax.

 Following her party's victory in the May elections, she was able to form a new government of the People's Party of the Community of Madrid with the external support of Vox, after her former colleagues of Citizens failed to gain a single seat.

+Second Madrid government

 On 31 August 2021, she announced her intention to contest the leadership of the regional branch of the party, a position left vacant since the resignation of former President Cristina Cifuentes.

 In February 2022, Spanish media revealed Diaz Ayuso’s People’s Party made repeated attempts to illegally spy on her in the hope of obtaining sensitive information and blackmailing her out of the race to seize control of the Madrid branch of the party.
-The party’s federal leadership closed in on then-unreleased allegations Ayuso’s brother was involved in € 1.5 M worth of healthcare material purchased by her administration at the height of the COVID-19 pandemic in April 2020 in Spain.
+The party’s federal leadership closed in on then-unreleased allegations Ayuso’s brother was involved in €1.5 M worth of healthcare material purchased by her administration at the height of the COVID-19 pandemic in April 2020 in Spain.
 When disclosed, she reacted by insisting her brother’s business deals were performed according to law and received no special treatment, whilst publicly accusing her party’s top officials of conspiring against her.
 The scandal was sealed with the resignation of both PP President Pablo Casado and Deputy President García Egea, Ayuso herself managing to survive relatively unscathed and emboldened in her bid for the party’s leadership in Madrid.

-Between 200,000 and 670,000 demonstrators gather on November 13, 2022 in Madrid to defend the public health system in the region and against a proposed reform of the sector.
+Between 200,000 and 670,000 demonstrators gather on 13 November 2022 in Madrid to defend the public health system in the region and against a proposed reform of the sector.
 The demonstration is aimed at the health policies of Isabel Diaz Ayuso, who wants to develop public-private partnerships and restructure the community care system.
 According to the unions, these services have been under pressure for several years, due to a lack of resources and personnel, and to poor regional management.

+Third Madrid government

+Following the 2023 Madrilenian regional election, the People's Party obtained its first absolute majority under her leadership, which allowed her to govern without the need of the far-right Vox for the first time.